emertechie/express-local-auth/README.md

 # Per-route Configuration

 Route handlers provided by this middleware will generally take an `options` object which can have the following properties:
-* `errorRedirect` - set to `false` to force non-session based operation for that route
+* `shouldRedirect` - override whether this route will do a redirect on error or not
+* `errorRedirect` - override where this route will redirect to on an error
 * `autoSendErrors` - override the `options.autoSendErrors` value for this route

 For example: